 What You Need to Know About Visiting Norway

 Norway is one of the safest places to visit in the world!
-You can walk around most places in the day and night without the worry about anything happening to you.
-Yes, there is the occasional pickpocket, but when it comes to violent crime, it is nearly non-existant.
+You can walk around most places day and night without the worry about anything happening to you.
+Yes, there is the occasional pickpocket, but when it comes to violent crime, it is nearly non-existent.

 The country as a whole is pedestrian friendly.
 You will find that most locals will walk or bike everywhere.

-There is also a wonderful public transportation network of busses, trains, and ferries that can get you from one place to another quite easily, but they come at a cost.
+There is also a wonderful public transportation network of buses, trains, and ferries that can get you from one place to another quite easily, but they come at a cost.

 There is a reason why Norway is known as an expensive place to visit!
 Getting from one part of Norway to another can be costly, so do your homework in advance.
 The earlier you book things like trains & accommodations, the more money you will save.